-NSG 3110 Individual Nursing Care I
+NSG 3110 Nursing Care of Adult Clients

 This clinical course focuses on the study of nursing as a process with the individual, as a client.
 Basic concepts of medical-surgical nursing will be applied to adult clients at different points on the health-illness continuum.
 Prerequisite: NSG 2520.
+BIO 3310 must be taken concurrently with or prior to NSG 3110.